 approved overseas jurisdiction means Australia, the United Kingdom and the United States of America or another jurisdiction specified by FMA from time to time by notice on its website.

-approved practising certificate means a practising certificate, of a kind acceptable to FMA, issued by an accredited body under its rules which authorises the holder to provide professional accounting or auditing services to the public, and includes a certificate of public practice issued by NZICA.
+approved practising certificate means a practising certificate, of a kind acceptable to FMA, issued by an accredited body under its rules which authorises the holder to provide professional accounting or auditing services to the public.

 approved professional accounting body means: